albertintech/apai/docs/judiciary/fjbaa/policy-rationale.md

 - Updated What FJBAA Does Not Do to include Chief Justice concentration among structural problems addressed

 **Revision 1.1**
 - Initial publication based on FJBAA Rev 1.1
+-->

+*Revision history available in the raw file.*

-> Ã°Å¸â€œâ€ž [Download this document](https://github.com/albertintech/apai/blob/main/docs/judiciary/fjbaa/policy-rationale.md) (opens on GitHub -- click the Ã¢Â¬â€¡ download button)
+> 📥 [Download this document](https://github.com/albertintech/apai/blob/main/docs/judiciary/fjbaa/policy-rationale.md) (opens on GitHub -- click the download button)

+*Last revised April 2026*

 ---